 It's spooky season!
-We were so thrilled to have our Halloween dinner party featured on ELLE Decor last week.
+We were so thrilled to have our Halloween dinner party featured on ELLE Decor.
 Today, I'm so excited to share even more images and details from our Halloween celebration with you.

 THE DESIGN: We wanted to create a stylish and dramatic Halloween dinner party for the adult set.
 Something fun and festive, without losing the beauty of a sophisticated dinner party.

 The first two key elements of our table were the black flatware and the Jarrahdale (light grey/green) pumpkins.
 Those two elements were actually the jumping off point for the whole design.